Airports in Pakistan

 Airport Details:

 In Pakistan’s Punjab province, Rahim Yar Khan is home to Rahim Yar Khan Airport, also known as Sheikh Zayed International Airport.
-It has the name of Zayed bin Sultan Al Nahyan, whose contributions helped finance the building of the airport and the road leading to his palace in Rahim Yar Khan.
+It is named after Zayed bin Sultan Al Nahyan, whose contributions helped finance the building of the airport and the road leading to his palace in Rahim Yar Khan.

 Operating Airlines: